jsonquerylang/jsonquery/README.md

 # JSONQuery

-A lightweight, expandable JSON query language.
+A lightweight, flexible, and expandable JSON query language.

 ## Features